metamuffin/keks-meet/readme.md

 -   Built-in storage for known keys
 -   Prevent a client from sendin differing user names to other clients
 -   Fix chat CSS (impossible™)
+-   Relay RTC when there are a lot of clients

 ## Protocol